Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/8-custom-ip-driver-linux.md

       reg axi_rvalid;
     ```

-    After this section , you will now add a custom register, which you
-    will use as a counter.
+    After this section, add a custom register, which you will use as a counter.
 Add the following code:

     ```
     // add 28-bit register to use as counter